The-Programming-Foundation/x-variable/images/Readme.md

 We are currently using an ISOLINUX image.

-See ISOLINUX license at https://wiki.syslinux.org/wiki/index.php?title=Doc/isolinux
+See the ISOLINUX license at https://wiki.syslinux.org/wiki/index.php?title=Doc/isolinux